nafizh/TRAC/README.md

 #### Installation

 Installation of TRAC requires installation of several packages which you can do by the following steps.
+First, make sure you have python 3.6.
+This installation has only been tested for the 3.6 version.

 First, download this repository.
 Then run the following commands